-- 16. In preparing the financial statements, the accounting officer is responsible for assessing the municipality's ability to continue as a going concern; disclosing, as applicable, matters relating to going concern; and using the going concern basis of accounting unless the appropriate governance structure either intends to liquidate the municipality or to cease operations or has no realistic alternative but to do so.
+17. In preparing the financial statements, the accounting officer is responsible for assessing the municipality's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the appropriate governance structure either intends to liquidate the municipality or to cease operations, or has no realistic alternative but to do so.

-Responsibilities of the auditor-general for the audit of the financial statements
+Auditor-general's responsibilities for the audit of the financial statements

-- 17. My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error; and to issue an auditor's report that includes my opinion.
+- 18. My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with the ISAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements. - 18.
+Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements. - 19.
 A further description of my responsibilities for the audit of the financial statements is included in the annexure to this auditor's report.

-Report on the annual performance report
+Report on the audit of the annual performance report

-- 19. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I must audit and report on the usefulness and reliability of the reported performance information against predetermined objectives for the selected material performance indicators presented in the annual performance report.
-The accounting officer is responsible for the preparation of the annual performance report. - 20.
-I selected the following material performance indicators related to KPI 2: Basic Service Delivery and Infrastructure Development presented in the annual performance report for the year ended 30 June 2024.
-I selected those indicators that measure the municipality's performance on its primary mandated functions and that are of significant national, community or public interest. - Reduce electricity losses to at least 10% by 30 June 2024 - Reduce water losses to at least 35% by 30 June 2024 - Number of boreholes connected to existing infrastructure in Jansenville and Klipplaat by 31 December 2023 - Refurbishment of WTW in Graaff-Reinet by 30 June 2024 - Number of water meters replaced and Installed in Klipplaat by 31 March 2024 - Refurbish sewerage pumps station in Nieu-Bethesda by 31 March 2024 - Number of sports grounds ablution facilities repaired and maintained by 30th June 2024
+- 20. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I must audit and report on the usefulness and reliability of the reported performance against predetermined objectives for the selected development priorities presented in the annual performance report.
+The accounting officer is responsible for the preparation of the annual performance report. - 21.
+I selected the following development priorities presented in the annual performance report for the year ended 30 June 2023 for auditing.
+I selected development priorities that measures the municipality's performance on its primary mandated functions and that are of significant national, community or public interest.